sunnytechie/con/README.md

 # Application name is CoN (Catholic of Nigeria)

-this application is created to store media files and special contents for the catholics.
+this application is created to store media files and special contents for Anglican Church of Nigeria.

-also has an android application using this apps api.
+This application delivers APIs that run the android application version.